imgpsh_fullsize_anim

 Diesel Heater next to an SUV in the snow

-What I like most about this heater is that it stays outside the tent, thereby eliminating the worry of carbon monoxide poisoning (though a CO detector is included for safety), and it puts out dry heat.
+What I like most about this heater is that it stays outside the tent.
+This reduces concerns of carbon monoxide poisoning (though it has a CO detector for safety).
+This unit also puts out dry heat.
 That means that I can rest comfortably without the worry of CO poisoning and without the worry of condensation building up inside the tent.

 This heater is incredibly durable too – it comes in a hard crushproof and weather-resistant case that can stand up to the elements of fall and winter camping.
 It’s also easy to transport thanks to the big, beefy handle on top.